Jalapeño Poppers

 Drain and Cool the Poppers

-Use a stainless steel strainer to lift the fried poppers out of the oil and to a paper towel lined cookie sheet to drain.
+Use a stainless steel spider strainer to lift the fried poppers out of the oil and to a paper towel lined cookie sheet to drain.
 Allow them to cool a few minutes before moving them to a serving platter.

 How to Cut the Jalapeños

 Use a paring knife to slice the chiles in half lengthwise, including the stem if it is thick enough.
-Start cutting from the pointed end of the chiles and end at the stem.
+Start cutting from the pointed end of the chile and end at the stem.
 Remove and discard the membrane and seeds—these are the parts of the chiles that contain the most capsaicin, thereby reducing the amount of heat in your popper.

 Serving Jalapeño Poppers